min2ha/ukwa-site/content/target/81651/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: How to manage No Deal?
-To start with, pledge to reduce tariffs.

 Brexit negotiations are stalled.
 Only one issue matters – the Irish backstop.
 Despite all the drama and noises off about Chequers, “Norway for now”, and Super Canada, none of that matters if we cannot agree a divorce.
 And, unless the EU shifts tack, the only path to an orderly divorce is via the backstop.
 So we are facing down a growing risk of No Deal.
 No Deal could mean tariffs on trade with our largest partner – the EU.
 So, the Government should commit now to reduce our overall tariffs in the event of No Deal.